Robert Steinadler, 9 months ago

 As we already explored staking is a vital part of a network’s block production.
 Lending on the other hand is something completely different.
 In the crypto space lending either refers to certain DeFi protocols or lending out coins on centralized exchanges for margin trading.

 Lending in decentralized finance usually means that the lender is receiving an interest rate for lending his coins or token that has to be paid by the borrower.
 Both lending and staking rewards are often calculated with an annual percentage rate.
 Still, staking is about running the network and receiving a reward in return and lending is about earning an interest rate on a loan.
-Both offer the option to earn a passive income but have different implications for investment.
+Both offer the option to passively earn more crypto, but have different implications for investment.

 Can I stake my coins with LiteBit?